emissary-ingress/emissary/docs/user-guide/getting-started.md

   - "x-qotm-session"
 ```

-which tells Ambassador about the auth service:
+which tells Ambassador about the auth service, notably that it needs the `/extauth` prefix, and that it's OK for it to pass back the `x-qotm-session` header.

-- it's running at `example-auth` port 3000;
-- when contacting the auth service, we prefix the URL with `/extauth`, so e.g. if the user requests `/qotm/quote/10` then the auth service will see `/extauth/qotm/quote/10`;
-- if the service hands back an `x-qotm-session` header, it'll be propagated to the actual service.

 Note that `path_prefix` and `allowed_headers` are optional.

-We don't actually need to change any mappings yet, since the auth service is responsible for knowing about which things need auth and which don't.
+We don't actually need to change any mappings, since the auth service is responsible for knowing about which things need auth and which don't.
 However, if we try pull quote 10 again:

 ```shell
 curl $AMBASSADORURL/qotm/quote/10